aize-commerce/website/src/content/writing/why-i-chose-not-to-implement-ai-agent.md

 - Responsibility
 - Visibility

-İn our case AI implementation passed this test.
+In our case AI implementation passed this test.
 Because the app was taking bounded actions with visible impact.
 And it was reducing the human need for managing and aspect of the inventory.

 And by design the app was going to either be trusted to act autonomously or present the action as suggestion on the report sent to the merchant.

 With good monitoring the visibility was there and the responsibility was taken by the person who approved autonomous action.

-When I removed the decision of selecting the products to be actioned upon from the AI.
+**But** when I removed the decision of selecting the products to be actioned upon from the AI.
 What I noticed was sad.
 The only remaining applicability of the AI agents was the email drafting part.
 Then all the fancy AI agents working together coolness disappeared.

 I could have chosen to go ahead and build the AI agent anyways but I don't like pretending to be doing something useful when I'm actually making bad systems design.
 This app needs to live without the AI agents (except the email drafting part ).

 I don’t see a good application of AI agents in the decision layer here, because the decision surface is already well-defined and the risk belongs to the business, not the system.

 İf you're trying to make similar decisions and want to have a chat.
-Feel free to send me an email `berkan.duzgun@aizetech.nl` .
-Would be happy to think along.
+Feel free to send me an email [mailto:berkan.duzgun@aizetech.nl](berkan.duzgun@aizetech.nk) Would be happy to think along.